tjheslin1/dndrepository/_posts/2018-03-31-Curse-of-Strahd.markdown

 ---
 <p>The following are the the letters included in the Curse of Strahd adventure.</p>

-<p>I am in the process of typing this out on a typewriter, to hand out to players.
+<p>I have typed the letters on a typewriter, to hand out to players.
 These letters also serve a more readable version than the images in the back of the adventure book.</p>

-<p>With permission from Wizards of the Coast I will be making them available here:</p>
+<p>With permission from Wizards of the Coast they are available here:</p>

 <div class="bullet-list">
     <ul>